1956 Atlantic hurricane season: Tropical Storm Ethel

 On September 11, a tropical depression developed along the southern end of a quasi-stationary cold front over Grand Exuma Island in the Bahamas.
 It moved to the northeast and encountered cold air from the north.
 This resulted in significant instability that allowed in quick strengthening.
 A hurricane hunters flight on September 12 reported winds of 76 mph in the storm's northeast quadrant; as a result, the depression was upgraded to Tropical Storm Ethel.
 The flight observed a well-developed eye 20 mi in diameter, although they only observed hurricane-force winds in one quadrant.
 Reassessment, however, discounted the observations of hurricane-force winds from the aircraft as being unrepresentative of Ethel's strength, and analyzed that Ethel peaked at 60 mph late on September 12, with the lowest pressure reported being 999 mbar.
 Shortly after reaching peak intensity, Ethel began weakening and dissipated on September 14 to the southwest of Bermuda.

-September tropical depression

-A vigorous tropical depression moved through the Cape Verde islands on September 13, although the complete history of the cyclone is unknown.
-It dissipated before affecting the Lesser Antilles.